severdia/shakespeare-obsidian/scripts_source/markdown/The Merchant of Venice/Act 2, Scene 5.md

 ==19==So do I his.

 **LAUN.**
 ==20==And they have conspir’d together.
-I will not say you shall see a masque, but if you do, then it was not for nothing that my nose fell a-bleeding on Black Monday last at six a’ clock i’ th’ morning, falling out that year on Ash We’n’sday was four year in th’ afternoon.
+I will not say you shall see a masque, but if you do, then it was not for nothing that my nose fell a-bleeding on Black Monday last at six o’clock i’ th’ morning, falling out that year on Ash We’n’sday was four year in th’ afternoon.

 **SHY.**
 ==21==What, are there masques?
 Hear you me, Jessica: